Indigenous Women's Arts Conference

 7-10pm | Museum of History Great Hall

-Tickets will be available March 2020 - no fee, limited seating, registration required.
+Tickets available - no fee, limited seating, registration required.

 Eagle Feather dedication to missing and murdered Indigenous women and women who have taken their own lives.
 Mothers, daughters, sisters will receive the feather to carry for their loved one.
 CONTACT US HERE.